vuestorefront/vue-storefront/packages/docs/integrate/integration-guide.md

 ```

 There are two functions you can use to create the client:
-- The `onCreate` is called on every request.
+- The `onCreate` is an asynchronous function called on every request.
 You can use it to customize the request, response, or settings.
 - The `init` is called once on the middleware setup.
 You can use it to set up the GraphQL or axios client instance.

 Now in the code editor, open `packages/api-client/src/index.server.ts`.
 Inside of it, there is the `onCreate` method.

 `onCreate` accepts the `settings` parameter, which is a configuration provided in `packages/theme/middleware.config.js`.
 By default, it's an empty object but can be any configuration you need.

+`onCreate` is an asynchronous function and must return a Promise.

 `onCreate` must return an object with at least `config` and `client` properties but it can have any number of custom properties if needed.
 This object is later available in API endpoints.